BrightChamps Logo

 • Matrix operations: The matrix operations are the fundamental operations using matrices, including addition, subtraction, and scalar and matrix multiplication.

-• Advanced Linear Algebra: Advanced linear algebra is a more complex concept as compared to elementary linear algebra.
+• Advanced linear algebra: Advanced linear algebra is a more complex concept as compared to elementary linear algebra.
 It includes topics such as matrices, linear transformations, and abstract vector spaces.
 Key concepts related to advanced linear algebra are:

 • Linear transformation: A linear transformation is a function that maps one vector space to another by preserving vector addition and scalar multiplication.